Remote Sync

 Replication Concepts

-Couchbase Lite allows for one database for each application running on the mobile device.
-This database can contain one or more scopes.
+Couchbase Lite allows for one or more databases for each application running on the mobile device.
+These databases can contain one or more scopes.
 Each scope can contain one or more collections.

 To learn about Scopes and Collections, see Databases.